marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image121.png" width = 400>

-It may take 3-5 minutes for instance to be ready - you may jump to next step and deploy instance in Azure, then come back here for veryfication.
+It may take 3-5 minutes for instance to be ready - you may jump to next step and deploy instance in Azure, then come back here for verification.

-### 2. AWS EC2 veryfication
+### 2. AWS EC2 verification

 Go back to EC2 -> Instances and locate your EC2 machine.
 Click on Instance-ID of you machine to open it.